For many people I’ve met, the answer to that question was very easy and usually along the lines of:

-I love flowers and I want to open a flower shop!
+‘I love flowers and I want to open a flower shop!’

 The article is full of general advice and examples of businesses which succeeded in their quest.
-It is easy to think that you could do that too.
-Of course you can, who’s there to tell you you can’t?
+And it is easy to think that you could do that too.
+Of course you can, who’s there to say you can’t?

-And even so I agree in many parts, starting a business is a race of time.
+And even so, I agree in many parts; starting a business is a race of time.
 You need motivation and a lot of energy, but without products or services, resources and enough money, you won’t make it.

 If you don’t have any money, how are you going to survive?
 If you don’t have any resources, services or products, what are you going to sell to make money?
 If you don’t have the right motivation, how will you keep going?

-Part of being an entrepreneur is understanding and reducing risk.
+Part of being an entrepreneur is understanding and reducing risk

 With that in mind the answers to our questions become much easier.
 If you have great products or services and lots of motivation you’ll need less time/money.
 If you have lots of motivation and lots of time/money, you can create your products and services as you go along.
 If you have lots of time/money and great products and services you’ll need less motivation.

-You’ll need to make it before you run out of time/money.
+You’ll need to make it before you run out of time/money

 Another way is to find out what you’re already good at.
 The reason you’re good at it is because you have been doing it successfully for quite a while and constantly improved your skill.
 So why not start your business in something you’re really good at?

 This will give you more time to establish your business.
 You don’t need to worry about learning a new skill.
 You can concentrate on finding your clients while your services and/or products are top from day one.